davidhiskett/awalsh/_posts/2024-08-20-product-portal.md

 ## PROBLEM

-There was a disjointed feel across how users sign into and navigate between products, which didn’t lend itself to a smooth overall product feel.
+There was a disjointed feel across how users sign into and navigate between products, which didn't lend itself to a smooth overall product feel.
 - Separate sign in pages for 4 products.
 - No easy way to switch between products.
 - Old branding on sign in pages